gvwilson/thirdbit/src/fiction/cherne/index.md

 Darp, but are rare in the south.
 Red- and blue-eared teosinte (a wild variety of corn) brings splashes of color to the land in late summer and fall.

-### The Central Brumosos
+### The Central Churyas

-The central Brumoso Mountains separate Darp from the coast of the Gulf of Szigorú to the east.
+The central Churya Mountains separate Darp from the coast of the Gulf of Szigorú to the east.
 Tall and sharp-edged where they join their northern cousins, they gradually become gentler as they approach Barra Bantang.
 Bears, eagles, vultures, and cave lions feed on goats, rabbucks, and the treaver, a short-tailed cousin of the beaver that builds nests of mud and twigs among the branches of ash, oak, and cottonwood trees.

-As they approach Barra Bantang, the central Brumosos flatten out into a wide pass called the Shogindur Gap before rising once again to form the range's southern arm.
+As they approach Barra Bantang, the central Churyas flatten out into a wide pass called the Shogindur Gap before rising once again to form the range's southern arm.
 The Gap provides access between Darp and Thind; it has been used for raiding and invasion almost as often as for trade, in both directions.